The Goonies: Legacy

 Special anniversary events for the film, hosted by the city of Astoria, have drawn about 10,000 to 15,000 visitors.
 The home used for the Walsh family has become a tourist attraction, receiving between 1,200 and 1,500 visitors a day during the summer of the 30th anniversary.
 As a result, in August 2015, the residents and owners of the home, their neighbors, and the city of Astoria took steps to limit public access to the home.

 Video games

-Datasoft produced a Goonies video game for Commodore 64, Atari 8-bit family, and Apple II in 1985, which was later ported to the ZX Spectrum and Amstrad CPC by U.S. Gold.
+Datasoft produced a Goonies video game for Commodore 64, Atari 8-bit computers, and Apple II in 1985, which was later ported to the ZX Spectrum and Amstrad CPC by U.S. Gold.
 This game features eight screens in which a player had to use two members of the Goonies group to solve puzzles and reach an exit to advance to the next stage.
 The screens were largely inspired by actual sets and puzzles seen in the film.
 A reference to the aforementioned "octopus scene" is included, as the seventh level.